TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Describe the scope of a variable.
-- Explore what closures are.
-- Briefly consider the disadvantages of using constructors.
+- Variable scope.
+- Closures.
-- Discuss Factory functions with examples.
+- Factory functions.
-- Discuss Private variables and functions concerning factory functions.
+- Private variables.
-- Showcase object inheritance with the help of factory functions.
-- Describe what module pattern and IIFEs are.
-- Discuss encapsulation and how the module pattern helps with namespacing.
+- IIFEs and the module pattern.
+- Encapsulation.

 ### Scoopfuls of scopes